China’s Development Strategy

 New Chinese Nuclear Power Plant

-Development of new technology is the key strategy for domestic economic growth and increasing exports.
-China leads the world in the production of EVs, batteries, solar panels, other renewable energy technologies, rare earth metals, robotics and automated production, and many other areas.
-They see global competition with the United States as much as a geoeconomic and technological struggle as a geopolitical competition.
+Development and application of new technology is the key strategy for domestic economic growth and increasing exports.
+China leads the world in the production of EVs and robotaxis, batteries, solar panels and wind turbines, other renewable energy technologies, rare earth metals processing, robotics and automated production,

 China’s government identifies areas of the economy that it thinks will drive economic growth.
 Since 2015, those areas have been new or emerging technologies the government decides will drive economic growth and technological dominance in the global economy.
-The government backs its objectives with massive investment in infrastructure, education, and new companies in targeted industries.
+The government backs its objectives with massive investment in infrastructure, education, and subsidies for new companies in targeted industries.

 Using its experience building high-speed railroads at home, Chinese companies are building high-speed railroads in other countries, including Pakistan, Ethiopia, Kenya, Nigeria, and across South America.